uzh-rpg/agile_flight/README.md

 ## Update

+- **02 May 2022** Fix a bug in the vision racing environment when computing reward function.
+No need to update if you are not using RL or if you have change the reward formualtion.
+Related to this issue #65

 - **27 March 2022** Fix a static object rendering issue.
 Please download the new Unity Standalone using [this](https://github.com/uzh-rpg/agile_flight/blob/main/setup_py.bash#L32-L39).
 Also, git pull the project.

 ## Flight API